 1. Happiness is an Emotion

-When I say that happiness is an emotion, I contrast the feeling of happiness with logical and rational thoughts.
-As such, we can’t just say “I’m happy.”
-We actually need to feel it!
+When I say that happiness is an emotion, I am contrasting the feeling of happiness with logical and rational thoughts.
+Therefore, we can’t simply state “I’m happy,” as technically speaking, we can say anything, even things that are not true.
+Instead, we actually need to feel it.
+We need to feel happy.

 In this way, buying a brand new car may sound like a great idea because we believe it will make us happier.
 However, in practice, the positive joy that comes from owning a brand new car can subside as soon as we get used to having a new car, with studies concerning hedonic adaptation are now saying that this process can be rather fast, so be careful!